TanStack/router/docs/framework/react/api/router/useBlockerHook.md

 An object with the controls to allow manual blocking and unblocking of navigation.

 - `status` - A string literal that can be either `'blocked'` or `'idle'`
+- `next` - When status is `blocked`, a type narrrowable object that contains information about the next location
+- `current` - When status is `blocked`, a type narrrowable object that contains information about the current location
+- `action` - When status is `blocked`, a `HistoryAction` string that shows the action that triggered the navigation
 - `proceed` - A function that allows navigation to continue
 - `reset` - A function that cancels navigation (`status` will be be reset to `'idle'`)

+or

+`void` when `withResolver` is `false`

 ## Examples